-- course materials to download and keep
+- an engaging online course (plus the pdf version to download and keep)

 - a private forum for class students only (to get questions answered, discuss topics in depth with other students, share and collect resources, practise readings and run shared ‘reading experiments’)

-(As you can maybe tell, I believe that this is best learned through practice!
-This Class can provide a safe space to give readings and get in-depth feedback.)
+As you can maybe tell, I believe that this is best learned through practice!
+This Class can provide a safe space to give readings and get in-depth feedback.

 This class will be held under the Change Circle ‘roof’, because Change Circle’s resources – from WikiWing to Reading Circle to the Foundations Course to I Ching chats – can all be a huge help in reading for others.
 This means that if you’re already a Change Circle member you get a nice, fat discount; if you’re not, you’ll have access to Change Circle for the duration of the class.

 I’ll do my best to schedule the meetings at a time when everyone can make them, in all the participants’ different timezones.
-But there will always be a recording available – and if you can’t make it to a meeting I’ll still be glad to answer your questions via the forum.
+But there will always be a recording available – and if you can’t make it to a meeting, I’ll be glad to answer your questions via the forum.
 (That’s the great benefit of having a forum: it enables people on opposite sides of the globe to have fluent conversations.)

 You cannot ‘get behind’ in this class.